 The most important asthma medicines are:

 - Inhaled corticosteroids.
 These are the preferred controller medicines for long-term treatment of asthma.
 They reduce inflammation of your airways.
 You take them every day to keep asthma under control and to prevent sudden and severe symptoms (asthma attacks).
-They include budesonide, fluticasone, mometasone, and triamcinolone.
+They include budesonide, fluticasone, and mometasone.

 - Oral or injected corticosteroids (systemic corticosteroids).
 They get your asthma under control before you start taking daily medicine.
 You may also need these medicines to treat asthma attacks.
 Oral corticosteroids are used much more than injected corticosteroids.
 They include methylprednisolone and prednisone.

 - Short-acting beta2-agonists for asthma attacks.
 They relax the airways, allowing you to breathe easier.
-These quick-relief medicines include albuterol and pirbuterol.
+These quick-relief medicines include albuterol.